-Also, earlier this month, AMD has launched the new 5000 series of Desktop Ryzen Processors that are as fast as Intel 10th Gen for gaming and offer superior multi-core performance.
+Also, earlier this month, AMD launched the new 5000 series of Desktop Ryzen Processors that are as fast as Intel 10th Gen for gaming and offer superior multi-core performance.

 Specs Comparison AMD RX 6900XT, 6800XT and RX 6800

 The AMD 6800XT goes against the Nvidia RTX 3080 launched recently and comes with 10 GB of GDDR6X and costs $699.
-The AMD RX 6900XT rivals the top of the line Nvidia RTX 3090, and the RX 6800 competes with the Nvidia RTX 3070.
+The AMD RX 6900XT rivals the top-of-the-line Nvidia RTX 3090, and the RX 6800 competes with the Nvidia RTX 3070.

 Notably, the RX 6800XT is cheaper than the Nvidia RTX 3080 by $50, whereas the RX 6800 is expensive by $80.
-All-new AMD RX 6000 series graphics cards are manufactured using the TSMC’s 7 Nm manufacturing process.
+All-new AMD RX 6000 series graphics cards are manufactured using TSMC’s 7 Nm manufacturing process.

 These come with the massive 16 GB of GDDR6 memory (16 Gbps bandwidth), which is not as fast as the GDDRX6 (19 Gbps bandwidth) on the RTX 3080.